ibm-cloud-docs/Cloudant/offerings/bluemix.md

 where the second is a *sliding* window.
-If your account exceeds the number of throughput events that are provisioned for the plan, requests are rejected until the number of events within the sliding window no longer exceeds the number that is provisioned.
+If your account exceeds the number of throughput events that are provisioned for the plan, requests are rejected until the number of events within the sliding window no longer exceed the number that is provisioned.
 It might help to think of the sliding 1-second window as being any consecutive period of 1,000 milliseconds.

 For example, the Standard plan is provisioned for 200 reads per second.
 Your account might consume a maximum of 200 read events during a consecutive period of 1,000 milliseconds (1 second).
 Subsequent read requests made during the sliding 1,000-millisecond period